UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 *graph output under higher temp with the baseline model* -->

-After comparing the baseline model at different temprature, we want to see how the model with sHSP and Glutathione behave which we will be refering as the add on model.
+After comparing the baseline model at different temperatures, we want to see how the model with sHSP and Glutathione behave which we will be referencing as the sHSP with Glutathione model afterwards.

 {{ '/assets/images/Model/AddOn_model_TEMP0.png#graph_output_under_nomral_temperature_with_the_add_on_model /assets/images/Model/AddOn_model_TEMP1.png#graph_output_under_high_temperature_with_the_add_on_model' | sideBySide }}
 <!-- ![Add on Model](/assets/images/Model/AddOn_model_TEMP0.png) -->